 Before you rent, or even if you already are renting, become familiar with your rights and the resources available to assist you.

-RentSmart compiles data from ISD and 311 to give renters access to property violations, maintenance requests that provides prospective renters and homeowners with data about Boston’s properties.
-RentSmart Boston compiles data from BOS:311 and the City’s Inspectional Services Division to give prospective tenants a more complete picture of the apartments they are considering renting.
+RentSmart Boston is a free resource that compiles data from BOS:311 and the City’s Inspectional Services Division to give prospective tenants a more complete picture of the apartments they are considering renting.
 The tool prompts users for an address and generates a report to assist prospective tenants in understanding any previous issues with the property, including:

 - Need to report a non-emergency?
 Use BOS:311!
 Dial 3-1-1 or download the BOS:311 app